aantron/ocaml.org/data/planet/ocsigen/summer-ocsigen-releases.md

 <ul>
   <li>
-    <p>Replace Server&rsquo;s internals with cohttp, as part of our
+    <p>Replace Server’s internals with cohttp, as part of our
 move towards Mirage-compatible libraries.
 See <a href="https://github.com/ocsigen/ocsigenserver/issues/54">here</a>.</p>
   </li>
   <li>